 Amazon sellers always try to find the best marketing tactics to drive traffic to generate sales, improve ranking, and enable them to build a lasting brand.
 You drive internal traffic via Amazon PPC and external traffic via Facebook ads or Google AdWords.

-Since the success of promoting brands and products on social media has caught Amazon’s attention, they have introduced a feature called Amazon Posts, which is a tool that sellers can create curated photos to showcase their products to inspire shoppers with your brand’s story.
+The success of promoting brands and products on social media has caught Amazon’s attention, so they have introduced a feature called Amazon Posts since 2019.
+Sellers can use this tool to create curated photos to showcase their products to inspire shoppers with your brand’s story.
 If you haven’t used it yet, now’s a good time to explore and try it.

 Amazon Posts (Beta)